 Coffee Liqueur.
 Yes, Coffee Liqueur.

-Homemade coffee liqueur is super easy to make and so much better than what you can buy in the store!
-It’s also great for gift-giving, wedding favors, and more!
-It’s very versatile, so you can adapt this recipe to use any of our coffees.
-For instance, if you like your coffee liqueur extra dark and extra bold, try making it with our Octane Italian Roast.
-If you like it more fruity and delicate, try it with Ethiopian Sidamo Guji.
-You can adjust the type and amount of sweeteners, add your own spices or flavorings, or even substitute a decaffeinated coffee!
-If you’re using a very dark coffee or you’re looking for less acidity, consider starting with cold brew!
+Homemade coffee liqueur is super easy to make and so much tastier than what you can buy in the store!
+It’s also great for gift-giving, wedding favors, and more.
+It’s also very versatile, so you can adapt this recipe to use any of our coffees.

+Now you’re ready for a better-tasting White Russian, Mudslide, Espresso Martini, or any of a hundred tempting coffee-licious cocktails!
+If you’re looking for less acidity, consider starting with cold brew and/or coffee from the Indo-Pacific region.
 For four cups of cold brew, you’ll want to start with five cups of water, into which you’ve added four ounces of coarsely ground coffee.
-Let it steep for at least 12 hours but no longer than 18 hours.
+Let steep for at least 12 hours but no longer than 18 hours.
 Filter your cold brew and heat in a saucepan as above.

 Have you made your own coffee liqueur?
 What did you think?
 Send us your recipes!